Cognitive reserve and MS

-The damage could come from ageing, a physical accident, a stroke or a demyelinating disease like MS. Whatever the cause, some brains seem better able to cope with damage than others.
+It is normal to lose nerves in the brain as we age.
+We also collect nerve damage from physical accidents or from medical situations like a stroke or a demyelinating disease like MS. Whatever the cause, some brains seem better able to cope with damage than others.
 They are able to re-route nerve signals around a damaged area because they have spare capacity in some way, or are better able to react flexibly.

 Scientists are not certain exactly why some brains are more resilient.
 They might be physically larger, have better connected neurons or more efficient nerves, or simply have different ways of handling nerve signals.
 These features are partly genetic and partly down to your life experiences.
 Research has shown that your personality type and the way you think could also affect your cognitive reserve.